0xmons/ROADMAP/ROADMAP.md

 Look into 0x for flexible asset marketplace / p2p multi-asset bundle trading

+Limit orders for an entire asset class

+citadel.sexy

 Data science experiments on 0xmons / exploring the NFTs

 GAN tutorial for 0xmons